Family travel insurance

 What types of family travel insurance are there?

-You can choose annual family travel insurance to cover you and your children if you’re going on more than one holiday in a year, or opt for a single-trip policy to cover one break.
+You can choose annual family travel insurance to cover you and your children if you’re going on more than one holiday in a year.
+Or you can opt for a single-trip policy to cover one break.

-Your policy will also need to cover the country you’re visiting:
+Your family holiday insurance policy will also need to cover the country you’re visiting:

 Frequently asked questions